 Concerns related to adverse effects:

 • GI effects: Severe nausea and vomiting may occur.
-Pretreatment with antiemetic (eg, trimethobenzamide) is necessary and should be started 3 days prior to initiation of therapy and continued at least during the first 60 days of therapy; avoid use of antidopaminergic antiemetic agents (eg, promethazine, prochlorperazine, chlorpromazine, metoclopramide or haloperidol).
+Pretreatment with antiemetic (eg, trimethobenzamide) is necessary and should be started 3 days prior to initiation of therapy and continued only as long as necessary to control nausea/vomiting, and generally no longer than 2 months.
+Trimethobenzamide increases the risk of somnolence, dizziness, and falls.
+Avoid use of antidopaminergic antiemetic agents (eg, promethazine, prochlorperazine, chlorpromazine, metoclopramide, haloperidol).

 • Hallucinations/psychosis: May cause hallucinations or psychotic-like behavior or thoughts (eg, paranoia, delusions, confusion, disorientation, aggression, agitation, delirium) which may be severe; avoid in patients with major psychotic disorders.

-• Hypersensitivity: If a hypersensitivity/allergic reaction to apomorphine occurs, discontinue therapy and do not rechallenge.
+• Hypersensitivity: Hypersensitivity reactions (including angioedema or anaphylaxis) to apomorphine or its sulfite component may occur.
+If a hypersensitivity reaction to apomorphine occurs, discontinue and do not restart.

 • Impulse control disorders: Has been associated with compulsive behaviors and/or loss of impulse control, which has manifested as pathological gambling, libido increases (hypersexuality), binge eating, and/or other intense urges.
 Dose reduction or discontinuation of therapy has been reported to reverse these behaviors in some, but not all cases.

 • Orthostatic hypotension/syncope: May cause orthostatic hypotension, especially during dose escalation, and syncope.
 Parkinson disease patients appear to have an impaired capacity to respond to a postural challenge.
-Use with caution in patients at risk of hypotension (such as those receiving antihypertensive drugs or concomitant ethanol consumption) or where transient hypotensive episodes would be poorly tolerated (cardiovascular disease or cerebrovascular disease).
+The hypotensive effects of apomorphine are exacerbated by concomitant ethanol consumption and sublingual nitroglycerin use.
+Additional risk factors for hypotension may include concomitant use of other antihypertensive drugs or vasodilators or where transient hypotensive episodes would be poorly tolerated (cardiovascular disease or cerebrovascular disease).
 Carefully monitor for signs and symptoms of postural hypotension (especially during dose escalation).
 Avoid ethanol during therapy.

 • Pleural/retroperitoneal fibrosis: Ergot-derived dopamine agonists have also been associated with fibrotic complications (eg, retroperitoneal fibrosis, pleural thickening, cardiac valvulopathy, and pulmonary infiltrates); monitor closely for signs and symptoms of fibrosis; effects may or may not be reversible.